Pam Roach

-Pamela Jean Roach (née Norris, born April 26, 1948) is an American politician who served as a member of the Pierce County Council from 2017 to 2021.
-A member of the Republican Party, she previously served as a member of the Washington State Senate, representing the 31st district from 1991 to 2017.
+Pamela Jean Roach (née Norris; born April 26, 1948) is an American politician who was a member of the Pierce County Council from 2017 to 2021.
+A member of the Republican Party, she served as a member of the Washington State Senate, representing the 31st district from 1991 to 2017.

 Elected office

 Roach was elected to the Senate in 1990, 1994, 1998, 2002, 2006, 2010, and 2014.
 Her last term would have expired in January 2019, but she was elected to the Pierce County Council and resigned her Senate seat in January 2017.

+She ran for governor in 1996, finishing in 8th place out of 15 candidates in the jungle primary with 2.43% of the vote.

 Censures and sanctions while senator

 In 2003, Roach was reprimanded and asked to seek counseling after she allegedly illegally obtained employee e-mails and drove some to quit.

-In 2010 fellow Senate Republicans banned her from the Senate Caucus after colleagues said she had repeatedly mistreated staff.
+In 2010, fellow Senate Republicans banned her from the Senate Caucus after colleagues said she had repeatedly mistreated staff.
 Roach attributed the sanction to rough politics, and said she was not informed of the complaints or accusers.
 Republicans barred her from the caucus room, though she could still vote on the Senate Floor.
 While sanctioned, Roach abused a Republican staffer charged to uphold the sanction.
 The Facilities and Operations Committee reaffirmed their 2010 sanctions in a 2012 legal settlement with a senior Republican attorney who claimed he was subjected to a hostile and abusive workplace because of Roach, which included a verbal dispute about limits on use of the official website provided to each Senator.
 Roach apologized after the dispute, but attributed the Committee ruling to a harassment campaign against her.
 Senate authorities sanctioned Roach five times during 20 years as a Senator.

 Senate Republican leadership lifted the sanctions in February 2012, and Roach said the sanctions had no merit.
 Not long after Roach was invited into the Senate Republican caucus, Senate Republicans—along with three Democrats—used Roach's deciding vote for an obscure procedural motion to wrest control of the budget writing process away from the Democratic caucus and pass their own budget.
 Shortly after returning to the Republican caucus, Roach again engaged in speech that frightened staff.

 In 2016, Roach was removed from a human trafficking task force by Lt.
 Governor Brad Owen in a letter that mentioned numerous complaints about comments Roach made in a meeting about sex traffic victims, suggesting tattoos and nose rings contributed to young girls becoming victims of human trafficking.
 Owen called the comments "vile," and said her history of "egregious and offensive behavior" disqualified Roach from keeping her seat in the Senate.
 Roach said she said nothing inappropriate during the meeting, but had offered specific job-seeking guidance sex traffic victims should consider.
 She attributed frustration to slow organization by officials.